 Mainstream (noun) - A prevailing current or direction of activity or influence.

 I am a bit of a compulsive list maker, and websites like Facebook and Pinterest seem to exploit that tendency.
 As I've gathered my interests into their respective groups and subjects, it appears that, most of the time, my tastes, while eclectic, tend toward things that could be considered "mainstream."
-My definition of "mainstream" is: popular, known by many, similar to what we mean when we refer to something as a household name/brand/product.
+My definition of "mainstream" is this: popular, known by many, similar to what we mean when we refer to something as a household name/brand/product.

 Is this a bad thing?
 I don't think so.
 But I know there are many people who think that liking things that are mainstream equals bad taste.
 They think that anything in the mainstream, by its very definition, must be mediocre.
 I once saw a statement posted on the internet by somebody who didn't want to have anything to do with "anybody who listens to Top 40 radio."
 If we follow this sort of thinking logically, then the only people with good taste would only listen to obscure bands, watch only independent films, read books that never make bestseller lists, buy generic products in anonymous stores, and possibly make their own clothes.
 They would probably have one secret t-shirt with a recognizable image, like "Van Halen" or something like that.